garciadelcastillo/ViveTrack-Dynamo/README.md

 # ViveTrack-Dynamo

-ViveTrack is [DynamoBIM](http://dynamobim.org/) package that allows real-time reading of HTC Vive spatial tracking data.
+ViveTrack is a [DynamoBIM](http://dynamobim.org/) package that allows real-time reading of HTC Vive spatial tracking data.

 ### Usage
 If you have a working HTC Vive set, just download this package from Dynamo's package manager and look at the sample files.